ZZC071212/computer_system/docs/lab5.md

-    [U-CHLD] [PID = 2] the 36th fibonacci number is 14930352 and the 963rd number in the big array is 2890 [U-CHLD] [PID = 2] the 37th fibonacci number is 24157817 and the 962nd number in the big array is 2887 [U-CHLD] [PID = 2] the 38th fibonacci number is 39088169 and the 961st number in the big array is 2884 [U-CHLD] [PID = 2] the 39th fibonacci number is 63245986 and the 960th number in the big array is 2881 switch to [PID = 1, PRIORITY = 5, COUNTER = 5]
+    [U-CHLD] [PID = 2] the 36th fibonacci number is 14930352 and the 963rd number in the big array is 2890 [U-CHLD] [PID = 2] the 37th fibonacci number is 24157817 and the 962nd number in the big array is 2887 [U-CHLD] [PID = 2] the 38th fibonacci number is 39088169 and the 961st number in the big array is 2884 switch to [PID = 1, PRIORITY = 5, COUNTER = 5]
-    [U-PARN] [PID = 1] the 38th fibonacci number is 39088169 and the 961st number in the big array is 2884 [U-PARN] [PID = 1] the 39th fibonacci number is 63245986 and the 960th number in the big array is 2881 SET [PID = 1, PRIORITY = 5, COUNTER = 5]
+    [U-PARN] [PID = 1] the 34th fibonacci number is 5702887 and the 965th number in the big array is 2896 [U-PARN] [PID = 1] the 35th fibonacci number is 9227465 and the 964th number in the big array is 2893 [U-PARN] [PID = 1] the 36th fibonacci number is 14930352 and the 963rd number in the big array is 2890 [U-PARN] [PID = 1] the 37th fibonacci number is 24157817 and the 962nd number in the big array is 2887 [U-PARN] [PID = 1] the 38th fibonacci number is 39088169 and the 961st number in the big array is 2884 SET [PID = 1, PRIORITY = 5, COUNTER = 5]
     SET [PID = 2, PRIORITY = 9, COUNTER = 9]
     switch to [PID = 2, PRIORITY = 9, COUNTER = 9]
-    [U-CHLD] [PID = 2] the 40th fibonacci number is 102334155 and the 959th number in the big array is 2878
+    [U-CHLD] [PID = 2] the 39th fibonacci number is 63245986 and the 960th number in the big array is 2881
     ```

 ## 思考题